alicolville/Weight-Tracker/readme.txt

 == Frequently Asked Questions ==

+= Do you have any guides / documentation? =

+Yes, I'm currently expanding my Wiki: https://github.com/yekenuk/Weight-Loss-Tracker/wiki

 = Does it create any custom mySQL tables =

 Yes it creates two.
 One to store weight information per user and another to store target weights: